ppeerttu/CBApp/README.md

 This feature will be coming probably in the next major update.

-### Participants -elements render sometimes poorly in chatroom
+### Participants -elements render sometimes poorly in chatroom -- FIXED

-This bug is currently at work, but seems to take root deeper than I originally thought.
-There is something I'm missing understanding either in basic JavaScript array behaviour or in AngularJS and probably $scope -variables.

 ### No events or notifications